 - Do you struggle with wording and structure?
 Use LLMs and CV builders.

-| Tool type | Example tools | Best for |
+| Tool type | Example tools | Cost | Best for |

-| General LLM | ChatGPT, Claude | Brainstorming, first drafts, translating skills |
+| General LLM | ChatGPT, Claude, Gemini | Free + paid (around €20/month) | Brainstorming, first drafts, translating skills |

-| CV/LinkedIn optimizer | Teal Resume, Rezi, Kickresume, Europass helpers | Formatting, keyword optimization, basic scoring |
+| CV/cover-letter optimizer | Teal, Rezi, Kickresume, Jobscan | Free tier + paid | Formatting, keyword optimization, ATS scoring |

-| Job search tracker/CRM | Teal Job Tracker, Huntr, Simplify | Organizing roles, deadlines, follow-ups |
+| Job search tracker | Teal Job Tracker, Huntr, Simplify | Free tier + paid | Organizing roles, deadlines, follow-ups |

-| Auto-apply / mass application | LoopCV, LazyApply, AIApply, Simplify auto-apply | High-volume, lower-stakes applications |
+| Auto-apply / mass application | LoopCV, LazyApply, BulkApply, AIApply | Paid (from around $99) | High-volume, lower-stakes roles |

-Many “best ai tools for applying to jobs in europe” lists ignore something crucial: European hiring is shaped by strong privacy laws and specific cultural expectations.
+Many "best AI tools for applying to jobs in Europe" lists ignore something crucial: European hiring is shaped by strong privacy laws and specific cultural expectations.
 DACH countries add even more structure and formality.

 Key differences: